drnasmith/synchweb-devel-env/README.md

 ### Authentication
 * Two authentication types are supported: dummy and cas.
     * Dummy authentication should be used in the standalone case, CAS works for multi machine.
-    * To change the authentication type, before running vagrant up, edit the template file playbooks/roles/webserver/vars/main.yml
+    * To change the authentication type, before running vagrant up, edit the template file playbooks/roles/synchweb/vars/main.yml
 * Some features may require your host being able to resolve the hostname of the boxes (e.g. cas logout will redirect to https://cas/cas/logout) so add an entry in your hosts file to point to 192.168.33.12
 * The CAS auth needs some work.
 At the moment it relies on a patched source file class.auth-cas.php to explicitly set the CAS certificate.
-The webserver auth_host variable should match the cas role sitename.
+The synchweb auth_host variable should match the cas role sitename.

 #### LDAP
 SynchWeb can be configured to talk to an LDAP server.